 Intended audience: What type of audience is the author addressing?
 Is this source too elementary, too technical, too advanced, or just right for your needs?

 - Is the information fact, opinion, or propaganda?
 It is not always easy to separate fact from opinion.

 - Does the information appear to be valid and well-researched, or is it questionable and unsupported by evidence?

 - Is the author's point of view objective and impartial?
 Is the language free of emotion-rousing words or bias?

 - Does the work update other sources, substantiate other materials you have read, or add new information?
 You should explore enough sources to obtain a variety of viewpoints.

 - Is the material primary or secondary in nature?
 Primary sources are the raw material of the research process; secondary sources are based on primary sources.

 Writing style: Is the publication organized logically?
 Are the main points clearly presented?
 Do you find the text easy to read?
 Is the author repetitive?

 Evaluative reviews (books):

-- Locate critical reviews of books in a reviewing source, such as Book Review Digest.
+- Locate critical reviews of books in a reviewing source.
+See Book Reviews: A Finding Guide for more information.
 Is the book considered a valuable contribution to the field?
 Does the reviewer mention other books that might be better?
 If so, locate these sources.